lebao3105/Commands-collection/CONTRIBUTING.md

 * `int` = `integer`.

 ## Additional information

-> Note: some are not APPLIED to fpmake.pp!

 * `-Sx` is used for Exception keywords (`try`, `except`, `finally`, `raise`);
 * `-Sa` is used for assertions;